Silk Road

 The Silk Road was a network of Asian trade routes active from the second century BCE until the mid-15th century.
 Spanning over 6400 km on land, it played a central role in facilitating economic, cultural, political, and religious interactions between the Eastern and Western worlds.
 The name "Silk Road" was coined in the late 19th century, but some 20th- and 21st-century historians instead prefer the term Silk Routes, on the grounds that it more accurately describes the intricate web of land and sea routes connecting Central, East, South, Southeast, and West Asia as well as East Africa and Southern Europe.
 In fact, some scholars criticise or even dismiss the idea of silk roads and call for a new definition or alternate term.
 According to them, the literature using this term has "privileged the sedentary and literate empires at either end of Eurasia" thereby ignoring the contributions of steppe nomads.
-In addition, the classic definition sidelines civilisations like India and Iran.
+In addition, the classic definition sidelines prominent civilisations such as India and Iran.

 The Silk Road derives its name from the highly lucrative trade of silk textiles that were primarily produced in China.
 The network began with the expansion of the Han dynasty (202 BCE – 220 CE) into Central Asia around 114 BCE, through the missions and explorations of the Chinese imperial envoy Zhang Qian, which brought the region under unified control.
 The Chinese took great interest in the security of their trade products, and extended the Great Wall of China to ensure the protection of the trade route.
 The Parthian Empire provided a vital bridge connecting the network to the Mediterranean.
 Meanwhile, the rise of the Roman Empire in the west further established the western terminus of the interconnected trade system.
 By the first century CE, Chinese silk was widely sought after in Rome, Egypt, and Greece.
 Other lucrative commodities from the East included tea, dyes, perfumes, and porcelain; among Western exports were horses, camels, honey, wine, and gold.
 Aside from generating substantial wealth for emerging mercantile classes, the proliferation of goods such as paper and gunpowder greatly affected the trajectory of political history in several theatres in Eurasia and beyond.